magneticio/vamp.io/content/documentation/troubleshoot.md

 - Check the [release notes](/documentation/release-notes/latest) for known issues and breaking changes.
 - If you're still hitting problems, please [report the issue](/documentation/troubleshoot/#report-an-issue).

+Did this help?
+If you find some of the instructions not clear enough or lacking information, please [raise an issue on GitHub](https://github.com/magneticio/vamp.io/issues/new).

 ## Troubleshoot the Vamp Hello world quickstart
 The Vamp hello world quickstart is a self contained testing place.
 If you run into problems or unexpected behaviour, we advise that you clear everything out and reinstall.